ajay2java2dev/streams/README.md

 # Quick start with required connectors.
 Modify the Dockerfile-confluenthub to add more connectors.

-For building the modified image using Dockerfile-confluenthub
+For building the modified image using Dockerfile-confluenthub:

-    1. docker build . -t cnfldemos/cp-server-connect-datagen:0.5.0-6.2.0 -f Dockerfile-confluenthub
+    - docker build . -t cnfldemos/cp-server-connect-datagen:0.5.0-6.2.0 -f Dockerfile-confluenthub
-    2. docker-compose up -d
+    - docker-compose up -d
-    3. docker-compose ps
+    - docker-compose ps
-    4. Navigate to the Control Center web interface at http://localhost:9021.
+    - Navigate to the Control Center web interface at http://localhost:9021.

 ## Sample 1: Debezium Connector (Source Connector to get CDC based changes)